Martin Mill military railway: Locomotives

 The line was entirely worked by diesel-electric shunting locomotives requisitioned from the LMS (London, Midland and Scottish Railway) and SR (Southern Railway), three from the SR and six from the LMS.
 This was relatively new technology for the mainline railways, but the smoke from a steam locomotive on the cliffs would have been visible and could have given the guns' positions away to the batteries on the other side of the channel.

 The three Southern Railway locomotives were the three experimental diesel-electric shunters delivered in late 1937, which had been on trial at Norwood Marshalling Yard.
 These had English Electric diesel engines and traction motors.
 They were requisitioned early in the war, and were released back to the Southern Railway in 1945.
 Under British Rail in 1948 they were designated as Class D3/12.

 The War Department requisitioned many diesel shunting locomotives from the LMS in 1940.
 The details of the LMS locos used on the Martin Mill Railway are unclear, but it is on record that LMS 7063 failed in Guston Tunnel and had to be recovered.
 As the tunnel was a refuge for the rail guns, it is possible it was operating on the Military Railway.
 This loco was made by Armstrong-Whitworth and had an Armstrong-Sulzer 6LTD22 diesel engine.
 All ten locomotives of this class were requisitioned in 1940–1941.
-More likely to be used were the LMS locos 7069-7078 built by Hawthorne Leslie to English Electric design (later designated British Rail Class D3/6) - these were very similar to the 3 Southern Railway locos - and 7 of the 10 locomotives built were requistioned by the War Department.
+More likely to be used were the LMS locos 7069-7078 built by Hawthorne Leslie to English Electric design (later designated British Rail Class D3/6) - these were very similar to the 3 Southern Railway locos - and 7 of the 10 locomotives built were requisitioned by the War Department.
 Also likely candidates are LMS 7100–7109, also with English Electric engines (later designated British Rail Class D3/7).
 These were loaned to the War Department in 1941, and sold to them the following year.

 Whilst working on the military railway the locomotives were stabled at the shed in Martin Mill railway station Yard.